anujs2099/rhce-sample-exams_1st-edition/lab3.md

 -  Write a playbook as follows:
    - runs on all hosts
    - installs package httpd only when distribution is "RedHat" and free memory available is atleast 1512
-   - make sure to use a distribution independent module to install httpd
+   - make sure to use a distribution independent module to install httpd.
+It is okay if the httpd doesn't get installed if the conditions are not met
+   - use the command 'ansible all -m yum -a "name=httpd state=absent"' to uninstall httpd if already installed

 **Task 8**

+Combining Loops and Conditionals

+-  Project directory name is task8
+-  Use the inventory file & configuration file from lab1/task2
+-  Write a playbook as follows:
+   - runs on all hosts
+   - run a linux command to check whether crond service is running or not
+   - restart sshd service if crond service is not running

 **Task 9**